-HOW dO I know if I have an STI?
+How do I know if I have an STI?

-It's good to know the signs of the most common STIs.
-If you notice any of these symptoms (signs), go to a health facility as soon as possible, get tested and get treated:
+It's important to know the signs of the most common STIs.
+If you notice any of these symptoms, go to a health facility as soon as possible, get tested and get treated:

 - unusual discharge (which could be smelly, itchy, yellow or green) from the vagina or penis

 - pain or burning when you pass urine

 - needing to pass urine often

 - pain in your lower belly

-- ▲ sores, blisters, warts, lumps or a rash around the penis, vagina or anus
+- sores, blisters, warts, lumps or a rash around the penis, vagina or anus

-- ▲ itching, burning or pain in the genitals (your private parts) - painful swelling of the vagina, testicles or penis - pain during sex - bleeding during or after sex - bleeding between periods - ▲ in women, fever, with any of these symptoms, especially pain in the lower belly, is very serious.
+- itching, burning or pain in the genitals

+- painful swelling of the vagina, testicles or penis

+- pain during sex

+- ▲ bleeding during or after sex

+- bleeding between periods

+- in women, fever, with any of these symptoms, especially pain in the lower belly, is extremely serious.

-You can't tell just from looking at somebody that they have an STI because some STIs, like chlamydia, don't have any symptoms.
+You can't tell just from looking at somebody that they have an STI because some STIs, such as chlamydia, don't have any symptoms.
 So you - or your partner - could have an STI without knowing it.
 That's why you should get tested regularly if you have sex without a condom.

-HOW can I prevent STIs?
+How can I prevent STIs?

-✓ Use a condom correctly every time you have sex.
+Use a condom correctly every time you have sex.
 This lowers your risk of catching or passing on an STI.
 But if your partner has sores, a rash or blisters on their genitals that aren't totally covered by a condom, you won't be protected.
-See the leaflet 'Let's use a condom'.